Vizitest/vtdocs/Writerside/topics/solutions/ai.md

 # The AI problem

 >*"I thought letting ChatGPT write my tests was a great idea.
-I am starting to run into more and more serious maintenance problems."*
+I'm now running into serious maintenance problems and each test looks completely different."*

+## Research summary
+David Farago in his paper "Engineering a Reliable Prompt for Generating Unit Tests"  summarised the problems with AI generated tests by concluding that _"... in general, AI can achieve software engineering tasks like test case generation, but full robustness, correctness, and comprehensiveness are hard to achieve..."_

 ## The Problem
 If you really care about quality, then you should not leave your unit and integration tests to chance.
 That is what you'll be doing if you use AI to generate your tests.

-AI might seem like a panacea.
-The problem is that it's very often the opposite.
+A engineers, we hope that AI will be silver bullet.
+It turns out that it is more often than not a lead balloon.

-Of course AI has a lot to offer in the field of code generation, but we think AI to be used where it delivers net positive value (see "The Future of AI in Vizitest" below).
+Of course AI has a lot to offer in the field of code generation, but we think AI should be used where it delivers net positive value, see [The Future of AI in Vizitest](#the-future-of-ai-in-vizitest).

-Getting code coverage is easy when you throw your code at an AI model.
-Even with great coverage ([see The Code Coverage problem](code-coverage.md)) there are a lot of questions you will need to (or certainly should) answer.
+Getting good code coverage is fairly easy use AI generated tests.
+Of course, even with excellent coverage ([see The Code Coverage problem](code-coverage.md)) there are a lot of questions you will need to (or certainly should) answer.

 - What technique did the AI use the generate Test Cases.
 - Has it generated the right number of test cases to deliver quality.